dint-dev/cryptography/kms/README.md

 [![Github Actions CI](https://github.com/dint-dev/cryptography/workflows/Dart%20CI/badge.svg)](https://github.com/dint-dev/cryptography/actions?query=workflow%3A%22Dart+CI%22)

 # Overview
-This package gives you a vendor-agnostic API for accessing Key Management Service (KMS) products.
+A vendor-agnostic API for storing and using cryptographic keys in Flutter / Dart.

-Many operating systems and major cloud platforms (AWS, Azure, Google) offer such APIs.
+The package can be used for accessing Key Management Service (KMS) APIs such as:
-KMS adapters are subclasses of [Kms](https://pub.dev/documentation/kms/latest/kms/Kms-class.html).
+  * Keystore in Android

-Using the package?
-Please star [our Github project](https://github.com/dint-dev/cryptography). :)
+  * Keychain in iOS and Mac OS X

-Copyright 2020 Gohilla Ltd. Licensed under the [Apache License 2.0](LICENSE).
+  * We may add support for services by cloud vendors (AWS KMS, Azure Vault, Google Cloud KMS).

 ## Links
   * [Github project](https://github.com/dint-dev/cryptography)